mui/material-ui/docs/pages/blog/making-customizable-components.md

 #### Keep a single component

-On our side, we wanted to make it as simple as possible to add the DataGrid to your application, so we stuck with the individual component structure — e.g., to create a new data grid, all you need is `<DataGrid rows={...} columns={...} />`.
+For `DataGrid`, we wanted to make it as simple as possible to add the DataGrid to your application, so we stuck with the individual component structure — e.g., to create a new data grid, all you need is `<DataGrid rows={...} columns={...} />`.

 To customize this single component, we use what we call the slot strategy.

 ## The slot solution

-Now we are back to the original problem—let’s look at how we use slots to balance the freedom to customize with the need to avoid building from scratch.
+Now we are back to the original problem, how to allow deep customization on a single component.
+Let’s look at how we use slots to balance the freedom to customize with the need to avoid building from scratch.

 ### Overriding default components